 - Marketing: Lead generation and brand awareness

 Generally, employees who regularly communicate with people outside the organization are the ones who will drive the greatest results.
 On average and given the nature of their roles (e.g., the requirement to network with people outside of their organization), sales, marketing, and management are going to have the largest professional networks and can drive the most bottom-line results.

 A brand ambassador drives results through their communications, either publicly (e.g., through social media) or privately through email, messaging phone, and other one-to-one channels.
 The key to driving results is having an organized ambassador program in place.
 Like anything, in order to succeed there needs to be a plan, goals need to be clear, and it all needs to be managed and measured.

 The CRM (e.g., Salesforce) provides a good corollary.
 Without a CRM platform, it’s almost impossible to effectively manage a sales team of any size, no matter how many talented reps you have.
 Having a CRM allows you to manage and measure everyone’s’ efforts against your plan.
 Same goes for a brand ambassador program: you need a plan, you need some tools, and someone to manage the program.

 Where to start?

-The sky's the limit when it comes to putting an employee ambassador program in place; with time and success it is possible for your program to reach a point where the majority of your company’s employees are participating.
-However and at the beginning, it’s best to take things one step.
+The sky’s the limit when it comes to putting an employee ambassador program in place; with time and success, it is possible for your program to reach a point where the majority of your company’s employees are participating.
+However–and in the beginning–it’s best to take things one step.
 Start small, learn, iterate, show success, grow, and repeat.